logigearcorp/docs.testarchitect.com/content/user-guide/test-execution/methods-of-test-execution/configuring-and-running-tests-from-testarchitect-client/_index.md

     -   **Compile Only**: Prepare a test execution, but do not start the execution.
 Automation engineers can use this to test harness scripts in their own development environment.
     -   **Generate Batch File**: Generate a batch file \(\*.BAT file in Windows\) to execute the test in command line mode.

-**Tip:** To quickly execute a test module you are working on in the editor, press F9.
+{{<tip>}} To quickly execute a test module you are working on in the editor, press F9.
 This starts the execution without invoking the Execute Test dialog box.